Table of Contents

 Nelson Mandela International Day is an annual international day in honor of Nelson Mandela former President of South Africa, celebrating each year on 18th July which Mandela’s birthday.
 The day was officially declared by the United Nations in November 2009 with the first UN Mandela Day held on 18 July 2010.
 Mandela Day is a global call to action that celebrates the idea that each individual has the power to transform the world, the ability to make an impact.
-In 2020 the Nelson Mandela Foundation is focusing its Mandela Day efforts on education and food and nutrition

 The Mandela Day campaign message is:

 “Nelson Mandela has fought for social justice for 67 years.
 We’re asking you to start with 67 minutes’’.

 World Hepatitis Day (WHD) is formulated on 28th July with the aim of bringing the world together under a single theme to raise awareness of the global burden of viral hepatitis and to influence real change.
 In 2021 the theme is ‘“Hepatitis can’t wait”’.
 WHD is a great opportunity for us to raise awareness of the importance of knowing your hepatitis status and to spread the word about treatment.

 World Nature Conservation Day is celebrated on 28th July annually around the world to improve awareness on protecting the natural resources and to make people understand about the importance of the conservation of nature.
 The main aim of celebrating World Nature Conservation Day is to come together and support nature, don’t exploit it.